Conflux-Chain/conflux-documentation/docs/general/conflux-basics/gas.md

 :::note

-In Conflux's cSpace, [storage collateral](../../core/core-space-basics/storage) is used as another resource other than gas for storing data required during transaction execution.
+In Conflux's core space, [storage collateral](../../core/core-space-basics/storage) is used as another resource other than gas for storing data required during transaction execution.

 :::